Q1: When light passes from a rarer to a denser medium, it bends _______ the normal.

 Ans: incidence

-Explanation: The angle of incidence is the angle formed by the incident ray and the perpendicular line (normal) at the point of incidence.
+Explanation: The angle of incidence is the angle formed between the incident ray and the normal (a line perpendicular to the surface) at the point of incidence.

 Q4: The type of mirror used in a magnifying glass is a _______ mirror.